Oronar/armamissions/Capsules.Tanoa/README.txt

 By Airlift

-There are two files that need to be copied into your mission folder.
+There are two files that need to be copied into your mission folder:
 1. addVendingMachineAction.sqf
 2. addVendingMachineEvent.sqf

+You will need to add the following to your initPlayerLocal.sqf: execVM "addVendingMachineEvent.sqf";

 By default the RHS yellow smoke grenade is used.
-These do not interfere with normal use of yellow grenades so the change is mostly aesthetic.

 If you wish to use a different type of grenade then you will need to change the _grenadeType variables in each of these files.
 You will need the object class name for the grenade and the magazine type for the grenade.
+These do not interfere with normal use of yellow grenades so the change is mostly aesthetic.

 For the yellow smoke grenade these are "rhs_mag_m18_yellow" and "rhs_magazine_rhs_mag_m18_yellow" respectively.